The challenge of fast growth is even more terrifying and complicated when your scope is spread across the globe.

 Support from global leadership members through regular visits, direct communication and organized meetings can help communicate that each of the company locations “matter” equally, which in turn promotes a positive company culture.

-And as for leadership, well, their office can only be described as the place where they are needed the most.
-You need to start hopscotching around timezones if you plan to scale your business across borders.
+As for leadership, well, their office can only be described as the place where they are needed the most.
+You will need to hopscotch around timezones if you plan to scale your business across borders.

 Piruze Subunchu, a McKinsey alumni and Stripe’s Head of Southeast Asia and Hong Kong, says growth occurs when you adopt a user-first mindset.

 Subunchu also says that one of the keys to startup success is to love what you’re doing.
-Building new products, acquiring new customers, hiring new employees and securing partnerships is always easier when you enjoy it, but the other is that you need to begin with a mission in mind from the outset.
+Building new products, acquiring new customers, hiring new employees and securing partnerships is always easier when you enjoy it, so you need to be mission-driven from the outset.
 This type of growth is difficult to sustain if you aren’t excited and eager to hit the ground running every day.

-That mission must become a team mission, and in Pipedrive’s case - a global mission.
-With over 350 passionate Pipedrive employees responsible for driving the growth of our business - Timo knows there needs to be a strong and compelling “value fit” for all team members to sustain the pace of growth.
+With over 900 passionate Pipedrive employees responsible for driving the growth of our business, Timo knows there needs to be a strong and compelling “value fit” for all team members to achieve sustainable growth.

 Pipedrive’s HR department has a lengthier hiring process and more people involved than most companies do.
-The process also ends with an interview with one of the founders, included as a strategy to gauge character fit instead of just professional fit.
+The process also starts with an interview to gauge character fit instead of just professional fit.

-They look for people who are driven, with exceptionally high standards, and don’t make excuses.
+They look for new hires who are driven, have exceptionally high standards and don’t make excuses.
 The ideal Pipedriver wants to work in a team and refuses to negatively affect the mood of other team members.

-You need to develop a recruitment process to reflect the culture your business needs to grow.
+You need to develop a recruitment process that reflects the culture your business needs to grow.
 You must learn how best to find your ideal employee and how to spot the traits you don’t want to encourage in your team.
 Your people are your growth engine and you need each of those critically important growth drivers to work smoothly together.

 Wondering what Pipedrive is all about?

-Find out all about the product that allowed Timo and the Pipedrive team grow to help over 70,000 sales teams all across the globe.
+Find out all about the product that allowed Timo and the Pipedrive team grow to help over 100,000 sales teams all across the globe.
 You can use Pipedrive’s customer relationship management (CRM) platform to speed up your growth journey right now.
 Sign up for our free 14-day trial and take Pipedrive for a spin.